 6. Balanced Nutrition and Regular Elimination: This could also be at the top of the list because nutrition is so central to human health and well being.
 If your digestion is causing problems, we can help you restore it without drugs.
 Digestion is a complex event requiring not only proper food, but requiring eating foods at the right times.
 The timing of meals is really important.
 Also, how you absorb food and eliminate it is critical to health and energy levels.

-7. Good Water: your water must be free of contaminates, toxins, even chlorine.
+7. Good Water: your water must be free of contaminants, toxins, even chlorine.
 You must also hydrate well: I recommend half of your body weight in ounces per day.
 It is also extremely important not to drink liquids with meals.
 Drink at least an hour before meals so that the water has time to exit the stomach before you eat.
 Also, wait at least 2 hours after meals to drink water so that the food has had time to exit the stomach.

 Join the discussion and tell us your opinion.

 Thank you for this concise list.
 I’m printing it out to remind myself.

 Thank you Nancy, I am so glad that you found this post of benefit to you!